douglasmasho/bugtray-client/README.md

 ## Demo
 Check out the demo [here](https://bugtray-b4725.firebaseapp.com/)

+## How to use Bugtray
+Sign up, you can either create your own team, or join an existing team, by inputting the code.
+The home route is where you can see your dashboard and manage your bugs.
+The account route is where you can edit your account details.
+Add bug by pressing the green button on the dashboard. you can invite a developer to your team by sending them your team code. yo can get this code by pressing on the ```Invite``` button on the bottom of the navigation pane.

 ## Important
 This is the client-side, the server side of the application is needed to run this.
 The server side code can be found [here](https://github.com/douglasmasho/bugtray-server).